What is a registered childminder?

 - have appropriate insurance cover, including Public Liability Insurance.

 Ofsted are responsible for registering and inspecting childminders.
-Details and outcomes of these inspections (since May 2005) are published on the Ofsted website.
+Details and outcomes of these inspections are published on the Ofsted website.

 Registered childminders work from their own homes, so minded children benefit from being in a family environment.
 Childminders only look after a few children at a time so they can give each child lots of attention, meeting their individual needs.
 This is particularly important for babies, very young children and those with additional needs.
 Childminders can also care for older children so siblings can be cared for together in a real family environment.